-- Discover the creativity in the town by following the arts trail or visiting Wallace Gallery
+- Discover creative Morrinsville by following the arts trail or visiting Wallace Gallery

-- Visit Morrin Museum, Lorne St (open 1.30-4pm Sun, Mon, Tue), with a focus on the pioneering and farming past.
+- Visit Morrinsville Museum with its focus on the pioneering and farming past.

 - Follow the 'Herd of Cows?'
-Morrinsville Street Art Trail, a collection of 42 life-size cow sculptured showcasing the history and heritage of Morrinsville
+Morrinsville Street Art Trail, a collection of 60 life-size cow sculptures.

-Drive on to Te Aroha (15-20 mins), an Edwardian spa town at the base of Mt Te Aroha well known for its hot pools and biking and hiking tracks
+Drive on to Te Aroha (15-20 minutes), an Edwardian spa town at the base of Mt Te Aroha, well known for its hot pools and biking and hiking tracks.

 - Picnic in the lovely Te Aroha Hot Springs Domain.

-- See the Mokena Geyser (the world’s only hot soda water geyser).
+- See the Mokena Geyser, the only hot soda water geyser in the world.

-- Soak in mineral spa pools, with a choice of luxurious private baths or spas.
+- Soak in Te Aroha mineral spa pools with a choice of luxurious private baths or spas.

-- Follow the Heritage trail around the historic buildings and monuments.
+- Follow the heritage trail to see the historic buildings and monuments.

-- Take one of the many excellent hiking tracks or ride along the Hauraki Rail Trail
+- Take a walk on one of the many excellent hiking tracks, or ride a bike along the Hauraki Rail Trail.

 Overnight in or around Te Aroha

-- Go bush and see the Wairere Falls – allowing two hours to complete the first and second lookouts with wonderful views of the 153 metre-high falls as well as of the Waikato basin
+- Go bush to see the Wairere Falls, at 153 metres the second highest in the North Island – allow two hours one-way to complete the first and second lookouts with wonderful views of the falls and the Waikato basin.

 Stay overnight at a farm stay or accommodation in town

-- Take your pick from the fine cafes and restaurants with some street side dining in the sun
+- Take your pick from the welcoming cafés and restaurants.
+Several, like Alpino and Paddock, offer street-side dining in the sun.

-- Follow the sporting walk of fame, as it pays tribute to the town’s many Olympians
+- Follow the walk of fame paying tribute to the town’s many sporting heroes - human and equine.

-- Learn about the town’s history with a visit to the museum in the old courthouse building near the Waikato River (open seven days).
+- Learn about the town’s history with a visit to Cambridge Museum in the old courthouse building.

 Stay overnight in Cambridge or drive back to Hamilton (approx 20 mins up SH1)